10 Tips for Managing Sensitive Teeth

 If you have ever experienced a jolt of sharp pain in your mouth after eating, you might have sensitive teeth.
 Tooth sensitivity to cold and heat starts and stops suddenly, usually triggered by extreme temperatures in food, beverages or the air.
 Tooth sensitivity is a prevalent sensation, though some people have more sensitive teeth than others.

 If you are among the 40 million adults in the United States suffering from tooth sensitivity, you have options.
 Keep in mind, each patient may respond differently to various forms of treatment and pain management.
-Experiment with these tips and find a combination that works best for you.
+Experiment with these tips for sensitive teeth and find a combination that works best for you.
 For ideal results, work with a dental practitioner to develop a sensitivity management strategy for your teeth.

 Why Are My Teeth So Sensitive?